International Nurses Day 2020: Current Theme, History and Significance

+International Nurses Day 2020: This day is to thank all nurses, their dedication, and work, especially during ongoing coronavirus pandemic.
 Nurses are indispensable in safeguarding public health.
-Let us see through this article about International Nurses Day, its theme, history and how this day is celebrated.
+Let us read more about International Nurses Day, its theme, history and how is it celebrated.

 Nurses play an essential role in our medical institutions such as giving safety or help in the recovery of patients etc. No doubt when some patient is in need of care then nurses work tirelessly to identify and protect the needs of the individual.